natural-harmonia-gropius/mpv-config/README.md

 ### FFmpeg (Optional)

-- Download [FFmpeg](https://ffmpeg.org/download.html) and place it in the mpv folder.
+- Download [FFmpeg](https://ffmpeg.org/download.html) and move it to the mpv directory.

 ## Credits